simonespa/mongodb-gcp-workshop/README.md

 To build the app for production, execute `npm run build` and then `npm start` to run it.

+## Testing

+The `@babel/register` dependency is because of the nature of ES6 modules.
+If we want to run babel without a build step like webpack or rollup, and run babel "on the fly", we need to register Babel into Node runtime.
+The require hook will bind itself to Node’s require and automatically compile files on the fly.

 ## References

 - https://github.com/rbohan/MongoDBAtlas-GCP-AIMLv2